 'Yes sir, I shall wait here until you return'.

-I approached the man and identified myself to him, 'Good night sir, we do not mean to disturb your night, and I am certain that you are busied with other endeavours, so I won't expend much of your time.
-I am Inspector Cauvain, and this is my assistant Constable Hitchcock.
+I had approached the man and identified myself to him, 'Good night sir, we do not mean to disturb your night, and I am certain that you are busied with other endeavours, so I won't expend much of your time.
+I am Chief Inspector Jack Cauvain, and this is my assistant Constable Harold Hitchcock.
 Apparently, this young lad was found at the pathway at Shapwick Heath alone.
 Do you happen to know, who this young lad is, and where he lives?'